 "Looks Like US"

-A series of live art, pop-up performances in David Crombie Park
+& pop-up performances in David Crombie Park

-It is a new year and we are excited to present a series of live-art, pop-up, mobile multidisciplinary performances, offering a wide range of free artistic experiences in January and February to all Esplanadians!
+It is a new year and we are excited to present a series of live-art, pop-up, mobile multidisciplinary performances, offering a wide range of free artistic experiences in February and March to all Esplanadians!